 There is so much to learn and to enjoy on the Olympic Peninsula.
-Below is information about our community and many the wonderful resources available to students and their families while attending Boat School.
+Below is information about our community and resources available to students and their families while attending Boat School.

-Most students choose to live in either Port Hadlock or Port Townsend.
-Port Townsend is about a 20 minute drive to campus.
-The School does not have on-campus housing, nor do we guarantee housing.
-However, the School does provide an updated local housing list to all enrolled students.
-This is a great resource for students as many of the listed rentals have been rented to Boat School students for years.
+The School does not offer on-campus housing.
+The school does provide an updated local housing list to all enrolled students.
+This is a great resource for students as many of the listed accomodations have been rented to Boat School students for years.
 The list provides a wide variety of accommodations, including marinas and mooring options.
-The following link to the Student Renter’s Guide provides helpful advice and information about becoming a renter.
-For more information about housing, please contact firstname.lastname@example.org.
-READ MORE
+Most students choose to live in the following towns:

-The Boat School is accessible by car, ferry, air, boat, and bus.
-The Jefferson County bus system can transport you throughout Jefferson County, across the Olympic Peninsula, and even to Seattle (by transferring to the Kitsap bus system after going over the Hood Canal Bridge).
+The Jefferson Transit bus system can transport you throughout Jefferson County, across the Olympic Peninsula, and even to Seattle (includes transfer).

 Jefferson County, WA offers lots of community support for those who might need a little boost now and then.
 Instructors and school administrators care deeply about student well-being and success in school and in life.
 The Student Services Manager can help students connect with resources and services.

 The Community Boat Project is an independent non-profit located on the the school’s campus.
 The program is an inclusive, hands-on program that attracts a wide variety of participating high school students from both the Chimacum and Port Townsend School Districts.
 These dynamic youth hold two important characteristics in common – the love of working with their hands and the commitment to working within a tight-knit team.